ivan-korobkov/pdef/docs/language-guide.md

 }
 ```

-**Unknown enum values are deserialized as nulls**.
+Unknown enum values are deserialized as nulls.
 In some languages enums are represented as
 numbers (not as nullabe objects).
 In this case, a code generator must create a default
 `UNDEFINED` enum value (and set it to `0` if possible).